 And, a little humility goes a long way, according to Stoddart.
 “The idea of automation taking that human agency in design out of the problem is something that I have no interest in exploring because I think you lose the value of design at that point,” he says.
 “But we have to address our hubris in understanding our ability to predict solutions to increasingly complex problems.”

-How can humans learn to trust artificial intelligence?
+How can humans learn to trust artificial intelligence in architecture?
 It’s all about validation, Stoddart says.
 “At the moment we can validate, we can trust it, we can actually let it start to explore ideas in a broader sense.
 Not only to confirm the things that we already know, but ideally to show us alternative ways of doing things that we may not have thought about before.”

 So in essence, the robots are not coming for today’s jobs, but rather coming to give humans the opportunity to rethink and reinvent what jobs truly ought to be, and a lot of fears can be quelled simply by reframing them.
 As Stoddart puts it, “Now that we can do something that’s able to deal with more complexity, we should redesign the way we formulate the problem.”